 Finally, there are the local listings, many of these are free.
-Free is great but as such these are often not afforded the effort they deserve during the setup.
+And free is great but doesn’t mean they are worthless… Make sure you set them up with care.

 Each listing is representative of your company and so deserves attention.
-Also, Google crawls these and uses the details on them to build a more informed picture of your business.
-Most important is your Google+ page.
-However, she also pulls data from other listings to form the knowledge graph information shown next to your map entry.
-An empty box is uninspiring, whereas a full one with reviews and more information is enticing.
+Also, Google crawls these and uses the details on them to form part of your Google My Business map entry.
+An empty Google My Business page is uninspiring.
+Whereas a full one with reviews, photos, opening times and more information is enticing.

 Now, you can even post your blog posts, pages and lead magnets to your Google My Business page.
 So make sure you do!

 Local listings entries can also show on Google search results.
 Traffic from these listings and people reading your Google My Business page is highly qualified.
 Ideal visitors for your website.
 Some of these will buy from you!

 Quick pro tip.
 Consistency.
 Make sure your name and contact details are consistent on every directory.
 It is easy to mess this up and confuse Google.
 She will get her knickers in a twist and may add wrong information to your Google My Business page.
 I’ve even seen one with the phone number of their competitor instead of theirs!